NJ9802/devChallenges/random-quote-generator/README.md

 ![screenshot](Screenshot.png)

 Hi everyone!
-I would like to share my solution to the Windbnb challenge.
+I would like to share my solution to the Random Quote Generator challenge.
 You can check out the live demo at this [Link](https://devchrandomquotegenerator.surge.sh/).
 In this project, I had the opportunity to practice consuming APIs from the client side and utilizing data frameworks like SWR.

 ### Built With